 This strangely central bed in an old London townhome occupies an interstitial space in an open-plan loft, hovering between floor and ceiling, connecting interior rooms and outdoor areas.
 The hanging loft bed isn’t just a practical way to solve the problem of too little floor space; it’s an eye-catching design feature in its own right that makes the apartment much more memorable than it would be otherwise.

-A private home discovered by JJLocations, the apartment features a bedroom (if you can call a bed in the middle of a room such) has a view of most of the interior, but is also the platform from which the occupants can move via two staircases from the main flat to the bed then onto the spacious 500-square-foot rooftop deck above.
+A private home discovered by JJLocations, the apartment features a bedroom (if you can call a bed in the middle of a room such) with a view of most of the interior, but is also the platform from which the occupants can move via two staircases from the main flat to the bed then onto the spacious 500-square-foot rooftop deck above.
 That makes it a brilliant interstitial space taking the place of a boring old staircase on its own.

 A sliding skylight separates the interior and exterior, providing a bright wake-up when left uncovered, but also a nice and easy way to step out into fresh air first thing in the morning if that is your inclination.

 The steel frame structure supporting the bed blends with the black I-beams around it, becoming an extension of the existing structural supports both physically and visually.
 The result is a feeling that the bed was ‘pulled down’ from above to reveal a void leading back outside to the roof.

 “JJ Media is made up of a vibrant group of people who aren’t afraid to make noise, work hard and have fun.
 We’re a dynamic brand with an experienced team of innovative thinkers, and a hunger for the future.
 Using our many talents, vast knowledge and expertise we can offer seamless services to aid the creation and completion of your unique project.
 We have staff ready to help you select the right equipment and services for your project.”